Temu in Switzerland: 4 Tips on How to Stay Competitive as an SME

 4 tips on how to remain competitive as an SME

-For the seventh time, the Zurich University of Applied Sciences (ZHAW), for the first time together with the University of Applied Sciences and Arts Northwestern Switzerland (FHNW), conducted the annual online retailer survey.
-The comprehensive study provides important insights into trends and challenges in e-commerce and is therefore considered essential reading for interested online retailers.
+For the seventh time, Zurich University of Applied Sciences (ZHAW), for the first time together with the University of Applied Sciences and Arts Northwestern Switzerland (FHNW), carried out the annual online retailer survey.
+The comprehensive study provides important insights into the trends and challenges in e-commerce and is therefore essential reading for interested online retailers.

-If you want to study the 2024 online retailer survey in detail, you can download it here.
+Anyone who wants to study the Online Retailer Survey 2024 in detail can download it here.

-This year, 624 online shops from Switzerland, Austria, and other countries were surveyed on various topics – for instance, which payment methods they offer, which sales channels they serve, or which payment provider they rely on.
-On the latter point, Payrexx performed very well and is still among the most popular Payment Service Providers among Swiss SMEs and online retailers, with 18 percent of the mentions.
+This year, 624 online shops from Switzerland, Austria and other countries were surveyed on various topics - for example, which payment methods they offer, which sales channels they use or which payment provider they rely on.
+On the latter question, Payrexx performed very well and, with 18 percent of the mentions, remains one of the most popular payment service providers among Swiss SMEs and online retailers.

 Asian marketplaces increase the pressure

-Perhaps the most important part of the survey is the so-called “E-commerce Worry Barometer”, in which the retailers speak about their biggest challenges.
-As in 2023, this year the current market situation is also the main concern: Competition is steadily increasing, and price pressure continues to grow.
+The most important part of the survey is the so-called “worry barometer in e-commerce”, in which the merchants speak about their biggest challenges.
+As in 2023, this year too the current market situation is the main concern: competition is steadily growing and price pressure continues to increase.

-The Worry Barometer of this year’s online retailer survey shows: The current market situation, including the increasing competition, is particularly troubling for Swiss online retailers.
+The worry barometer of this year’s Online Retailer Survey shows: The current market situation, including the rising competition, is causing particular challenges for Swiss online retailers.

-A significant event was the elimination of industrial tariffs on 1 January 2024: Previously, certain imported goods had levies imposed on them to protect domestic producers from foreign competition.
-Now, however, Asian platforms such as Temu or Shein can import their goods into Switzerland without additional costs – and thus offer them even cheaper.
+A significant event was the abolition of industrial tariffs on 1 January 2024: previously, duties were levied on certain imported goods to protect domestic producers from foreign competition.
+Now, however, Asian platforms such as Temu or Shein can import their goods into Switzerland without additional costs - and therefore offer them even more cheaply.

-So, how can you as a retailer assert yourself against the increasing competition from Asia?
-The 2025 online retailer survey also provides important inputs and strategies, which we summarise for you below.
+So how can you, as a merchant, hold your own against the increasing competitive pressure from Asia?
+The Online Retailer Survey 2025 also provides important inputs and strategies on this, which we summarise for you below.

-The product looked great in the pictures, but shortly after arriving home, disappointment follows: The goods are cheaply manufactured, smaller than promised, or look completely different from the pictures.
-You can turn these negative experiences to your advantage.
-78 percent of the surveyed retailers also try to differentiate themselves based on the quality of their products.
-You should convey this accordingly in the product description.
+The product looked great in the pictures, but shortly after arriving home comes the disappointment: the goods are cheaply made, smaller than promised or look completely different from the pictures.
+You can use exactly these negative experiences to your advantage.
+78 percent of the merchants surveyed also try to differentiate themselves through the quality of the products.
+You should communicate this accordingly in the product description.

-The following points speak for the quality of your goods or services:
+The following points speak for the quality of your goods or service:

-• Your quality is underpinned by positive reviews and quotes from customers.
+Your quality is backed up by positive reviews and quotes from customers.

-A major drawback of the Asian giant markets is their impersonal touch.
-Customers are processed quickly, receive AI-generated mass emails, and often struggle with support for hours.
-At the same time, more and more people crave a positive shopping experience.
-62 percent of the surveyed online retailers stated that they differentiate themselves through top-notch customer service.
+A major shortcoming of the Asian giant marketplaces is their impersonal feel.
+Customers are quickly fobbed off, receive AI-generated mass emails and often struggle with support for hours.
+At the same time, more and more people have the need for a positive buying experience.
+62 percent of the online retailers surveyed said that they set themselves apart through top customer service.

-Always treat your customers in a friendly manner and show them understanding.
+Always treat your customers kindly and show understanding.

-• Ensure a selection of low-threshold contact options, such as a live chat on your website.
+Ensure a selection of low-threshold contact options, such as live chat on your website.

-• Be reachable not only via email but also by phone for your customers.
+Be reachable for your customers not only by email, but also by phone.

-The 2024 online retailer survey lists a multitude of potential USPs (Unique Selling Propositions) through which Swiss SMEs can stand out.
+The Online Retailer Survey 2024 lists a large number of possible USPs (Unique Selling Propositions) through which Swiss SMEs can stand out.

 3. Deliver quickly and accept returns

-A significant disadvantage of Asian competition is their geographical distance: Those who order from Temu & Co. often have to wait weeks for their products.
-You, on the other hand, can benefit from short transportation and distribution routes.
-44 percent of all participants in the 2024 online retailer survey indicated that they assert themselves against foreign platforms through fast delivery.
-With 39 percent of the mentions, a lenient returns policy also appears to be important.
+A major disadvantage of the Asian competition is its geographical distance: anyone ordering from Temu and the like often has to wait weeks for their products.
+You, on the other hand, can benefit from short transport and distribution routes.
+44 percent of all participants in the Online Retailer Survey 2024 stated that they hold their own against foreign platforms through a fast delivery.
+With 39 percent of the mentions, a generous returns policy also seems important.

-To differentiate yourself in these areas, the following steps could help:
+To differentiate yourself on these points, the following steps could help:

-• Ensure timely shipping of your products – ideally on the same day.
-To achieve this, collaborate with a professional logistics partner if necessary.
+Aim to ship your products promptly - ideally on the same day.
+If necessary, work with a professional logistics partner for this.

-• Communicate the expected delivery times, and be realistic about them.
+Communicate the expected delivery times and be realistic.

-• Accept damaged or unwanted goods without much discussion and provide compensation for the affected customers – either through a discount on the next purchase or a refund of the purchase price.
+Take back damaged or unwanted goods without major discussion and ensure compensation for the affected customers - either through a discount on the next purchase or a refund of the purchase price.

 4. Offer a wide range of payment methods

-The ordering process at Temu & Co. is fraught with hurdles.
-On the one hand, buyers have to provide a multitude of data – including address and phone number – and on the other hand, the selection of payment options is very limited.
-Besides credit and debit cards, the only choices are TWINT, PayPal, Google Pay, or Klarna for purchase on account.
+The order process at Temu and the like involves some hurdles.
+On the one hand, buyers have to provide a large amount of data - including address and telephone number - and on the other hand, the selection of payment methods is very limited.
+In addition to credit and debit cards, the only options left are TWINT, PayPal, Google Pay or Klarna for purchase on invoice.

-All these are also included in your Payrexx account, and much more.
-So you optimise the payment process for your customers in collaboration with Payrexx:
+All of these are also included in your Payrexx account, as well as much more.
+Together with Payrexx, you can therefore optimise your customers' payment process:

-• Gain access to over 200 national and international payment methods through Payrexx, thus expanding your customer base.
+Thanks to Payrexx, gain access to over 200 national and international payment methods and thus expand your customer base.

-• Take advantage of the increasingly popular mobile wallets like PostFinance Pay, Apple Pay, or Samsung Pay, which can all be quickly and easily integrated into your online shop thanks to Payrexx.
+Use the increasingly popular mobile wallets such as PostFinance Pay, Apple Pay or Samsung Pay, which are all integrated quickly and easily into your online shop thanks to Payrexx.

-Together with Payrexx, you can make the payment process for your customers as fast and easy as possible, so that they prefer to shop in your online store rather than with one of the Asian giants in the future.
+Together with Payrexx, you can make your customers' payment process as quick and easy as possible.
+So that in future they prefer to shop in your online shop rather than with one of the Asian major retailers.

 Test for free now